-If your campaign uses the optional feat rules from the Player's Handbook, your Dungeon Master might allow these variant traits, all of which replace the human's Ability Score Increase trait.
+If your campaign uses the optional feat rules from chapter 6 of the Player's Handbook, your Dungeon Master might allow these variant traits, all of which replace the human's Ability Score Increase trait.

 Ability Score Increase.
 Two different ability scores of your choice increase by 1.